mailund/gsa-exercises/Week10/README.md

 ## BWT search

 What is the worst-case running time for the BWT/Suffix-tree search?
 Think about what the size of the k-distance cloud of a string is.
-Can you give a tighter bound or determine cases where the BWT search is faster?
+Can you give a tighter bound or determine cases where the BWT/Suffix-tree search is faster than explicitly searching for all strings in the k-distance cloud?

 Consider algorithm 7.41 in the textbook, which contains an optimisation of the algorithm.
 Do exercises 7.9.10 and 7.9.11